 Johnson Brook Land off Comment / 1.
 Introduction Noted.
 No change.
-Skipton Object This is a response to the Draft Road, Gargrave Neighbourhood Johnson Brook Gargrave Development Plan (hereafter Address (G2/8, referred to as 'Neighbourhood Plan' Johnson Brook GA025) or 'NP') on behalf of our Client, Planning and Richard Morton of KCS Development Development Ltd. Our Client has land interests in Consultants site GA025 (NP ref G2/8), Land north Coronet House of Skipton Road and seeks to promote Queen Street the land for a residential allocation in Leeds LS1 2TW the Neighbourhood Plan for circa 45 dwellings.
-(Relevant Craven District Council (CDC) are Extracts to NDP currently undertaking work to from Brochure produce a new Local Plan.
-It is only considered anticipated that the final plan will be in this table - Full submitted to the Secretary of State at copy of Brochure can be provided the end of 2016 and, following an by PC on request) Examination in Public (EiP), adopted in 2017.
-Whilst the Local Plan will set 4.1 the scale and type of development apportioned to Gargrave, the Neighbourhood Plan can be used to provide further detail by introducing policies to guide the location and siting of housing and employment development and tourism, leisure and recreation opportunities throughout the village.
-In order to promote this development site a team of experienced consultants are working alongside
+Skipton Object This is a response to the Draft Road, Gargrave Neighbourhood Johnson Brook Gargrave Development Plan (hereafter Address (G2/8, referred to as 'Neighbourhood Plan' Johnson Brook GA025) or 'NP') on behalf of our Client, Planning and Richard Morton of KCS Development Development Ltd. Our Client has land interests in Consultants site GA025 (NP ref G2/8), Land north Coronet House of Skipton Road and seeks to promote Queen Street the land for a residential allocation in Leeds the Neighbourhood Plan for circa 45 LS1 2TW I - Tel dwellings.
+0113 887 0120 Craven District Council (CDC) are Contact Email clive@johnsonbr currently undertaking work to ook.co.uk produce a new Local Plan.
+It is OOK.CO.UK anticipated that the final plan will be (Relevant submitted to the Secretary of State at Extracts to NDP the end of 2016 and, following an from Brochure Examination in Public (EiP), adopted only considered in 2017.
+Whilst the Local Plan will set in this table - Full the scale and type of development copy of Brochure apportioned to Gargrave, the can be provided Neighbourhood Plan can be used to by PC on request) provide further detail by introducing ' policies to guide the location and 4.1 siting of housing and employment development and tourism, leisure and recreation opportunities throughout the village.
+In order to promote this development site a team of experienced consultants are working alongside i 1 1 consultants are working alongside 1

+1 Т T Г

 KCS Development Ltd. The team

 consists of:

-Johnson Brook - Planning,
+• Johnson Brook - Planning,

 Landscape and Heritage Consultants

-• Halliday Clark - Architect
+Halliday Clark - Architect

 BSP Consulting - Flood Risk

 Assessment

-• JBA - Flood modelling
+JBA - Flood modelling

 • Cannon Highways / Bryan G Hall -

 Highways

 Prospect Archaeology - Archaeology

 • Tim Smith - Freelance Ecologist

 • JPG - Civil and Structural

 Engineering Consultants

 Previously Johnson Brook, on behalf

 of KCS Development Ltd, have

 provided up to date site information

 through the Call for Sites exercise

 undertaken by the Gargrave

 Neighbourhood Plan Working Group

 (GNPWG) in February 2015.
 Following

 the publication of the resident's

 feedback, collated from a pamphlet

 and questionnaire exercise, Johnson

 Brook wrote to the GNPWG and their

 planning consultants, Kirkwells, to

 make further representation.
 A

 submission was also made during the

 informal consultation on the

 Neighbourhood Plan 'First Working

 Draft' in June 2015.

 Our Client has liaised closely with the

 GNPWG and Kirkwells throughout the

 NP process.
 We support the principal

+process. the support the principal I